Demon Slayer: Kimetsu no Yaiba (TV series): International release and distribution

 The series has been licensed by Aniplex's North American subsidiary and streamed it on Crunchyroll, Hulu, and Funimation.
 Aniplex of America released it on two limited editions Blu-ray volumes: the first on June 30, 2020, and the second on November 24 of that same year.
 The company also partnered with Funimation to release standard-edition Blu-ray volumes.
 Two volumes were released on September 29, 2020, and January 19, 2021.
-Netflix also started streaming the series on January 22, 2021, in the United States and acanqda.
+Netflix also started streaming the series on January 22, 2021, in the United States and Canada.
 An English dub produced by Aniplex of America and Bang Zoom!
 Entertainment, aired on Adult Swim's Toonami programming block from October 13, 2019, to May 3, 2020.
 (Note: Adult Swim premiered the series on Saturday at 1:30 a.m.
 (25:30) ET/PT, which is effectively Sunday.)
 Funimation began streaming the English dub on December 8, 2020.

 According to Jason DeMarco, the executive producer who oversees the Adult Swim block, the success of the Mugen Train film initially made further seasons of the series too expensive to acquire for broadcast.
 Two years later in October 2023, Adult Swim announced that the English dub for the Mugen Train Arc would broadcast on its Toonami block which aired from November 12 to December 17 of the same year.
 A month later, it was confirmed that Entertainment District Arc would also air which broadcast from January 14 to March 24, 2024.

 The third season had aired on Adult Swim's Toonami block from August 11 to October 20, 2024.

 Crunchyroll announced that the film trilogy of the manga's "Infinity Castle" story arc will release exclusively to theaters globally.

-In the United Kingdom and Ireland, Anime Limited acquired the series for distribution.
+In the United Kingdom and Ireland, the first season was released on home video by Anime Limited, while later entries have been handled by Crunchyroll.
 Madman Entertainment acquired the series in Australia and New Zealand and simultaneously streamed the series on AnimeLab.

 Muse Communication licensed the second season in Asia-Pacific.